FREE SHIPPING ON ORDERS $49.99+ 25K+ HAPPY CUSTOMERS USA GROWN & EXTRACTED

 But how exactly are THC levels expressed?
 Typically, the potency of a cannabis product is denoted as an average percentage, such as 18% or 20%.
 This figure signifies the proportion of Delta 9 present within the total plant material, illuminating the product’s psychoactive potential.

-However, it’s essential to bear in mind that THC percentages drop significantly or may exhibit slight fluctuations from batch to batch.
+However, it’s essential to bear in mind that percentages drop significantly or may exhibit slight fluctuations from batch to batch.
 After all, natural plants are inherently diverse in their chemical composition, contributing to nuanced variations in potency.

 Over recent decades, the landscape of legal cannabis has witnessed a notable evolution, marked by an upward trend in potency levels.
 This shift is attributed to advancements in genetic breeding techniques and an escalating demand for products boasting heightened THC content.
 However, amidst this progression, a paradigmatic shift is underway.